-(Revised 4/23/14)
+(Revised March 23, 2017)

 What is Power Pairing?
-Power Pairing describes the process, adopted by the Steering Committee, by which the Tournament Administrator determines which schools your school will compete against during the preliminary and elimination rounds of the Santa Clara County Mock Trial Tournament.
-The goal of power pairing is to help ensure that your school competes against schools that have a comparable win-loss record during each of the preliminary rounds.
+Power Pairing describes the process, adopted by the Steering Committee, by which the Tournament Administrator(a)s determine which schools your school will be paired against during the preliminary and elimination rounds of the Santa Clara County Mock Trial Tournament.
+The goal of power pairing is to help ensure that your school is matched against schools that have a comparable win-loss record during each of the preliminary rounds.
 Not only does power pairing serve an educational purpose, it also helps ensure that the eight strongest teams advance to the elimination rounds, and that the two strongest teams advance to the final round.
-It also minimizes the discretion afforded to the Tournament Director to determine pairings.
-The twin purposes of this memorandum are to enhance transparency in the administration of the tournament and to educate future Tournament Administrators.
+It also minimizes the discretion afforded to the Tournament Administrator(s) to determine pairings.
+The purpose of this memorandum is to enhance transparency in the administration of the tournament and to guide future Tournament Administrator(s).

-Preliminary Rounds: The first preliminary round match-ups will be completely random except that the Tournament Administrator has the discretion to adjust side assignments to facilitate power pairing in subsequent rounds.
+Preliminary Rounds: The first preliminary round match-ups will be completely random except that the Tournament Administrator(s) have the discretion to adjust side assignments to facilitate power pairing in subsequent rounds.
 Beginning in Round Two, schools will face other schools with similar win-loss records and will be divided into separate brackets (e.g., the 1-0 bracket and the 0-1 bracket).
 All schools with comparable win-loss records will be seeded based upon their cumulative average percentage scores.
+For seeding purposes, the cumulative average percentage scores will be capped at 54% and 46%.
 The top seed in each bracket will face the bottom seed, the second highest seed will face the second lowest seed, etc. If necessary, and subject to side constraints, a bracket may be adjusted to include higher seeded teams in the next lowest bracket.
 If a bracket is expanded, the higher seeded teams from the lower bracket will become the lower seeded teams in the upper bracket.
 Normal power pairing principals will then apply.